heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Clusters/Monitor Node Health.md

 - The kernel log grows relatively slowly.
 - A resource limit is set for the Node Problem Detector.
 - Even under high load, the resource usage is acceptable.
-For more information, see the Node Problem Detector [benchmark result](https://github.com/kubernetes/node-problem-detector/issues/2#issuecomment-220255629).
+For more information, see the Node Problem Detector [](https://github.com/kubernetes/node-problem-detector/issues/2#issuecomment-220255629).